-If you are a parent, guardian or carer of a child enrolling with (currently enrolling or waitlisted) or using Oac services we may collect the following personal information about you: name, gender, address, phone numbers, email address, date of birth, bank account details, credit card number, tax file number, Centrelink Customer Reference Number and other information relevant to providing you with childcare and related services.
+If you are a parent, guardian or carer of a child enrolling with (currently enrolling or waitlisted) or using Oac services, we may collect the following personal information about you: name, gender, address, phone numbers, email address, date of birth, bank account details, credit card number, tax file number, Centrelink Customer Reference Number, photographic identification documents and other information relevant to providing you with childcare and related services.

-In relation to children screened or treated by our allied health professionals, we may also collect additional sensitive information such as previous and current medical history, clinically relevant family medical history, the name of any health service provider (including but not limited to private medical insurance) or medical specialist to whom the patient is referred, copies of any letters of referrals and copies of any reports back.
+In relation to children screened or treated by our allied health professionals, we may also collect additional sensitive information such as previous and current developmental and medical history, clinically relevant family medical history, the name of any health service provider (including but not limited to private medical insurance) or medical specialist to whom the patient is referred, copies of any letters of referrals and copies of any reports back.

-If you apply for a job with Oac we collect and hold personal information about you relevant to your application for employment, including your name and contact details, resume, employment history, academic records and working with children and police checks and, (for those employed), medical information and medical records (including immunisation status), where relevant.
+If you apply for a job with Oac, we may collect and hold personal information about you relevant to your application for employment, including your name and contact details, resume, employment history, academic records, working with children and police checks and, (for those employed), medical information and medical records (including immunisation status), where relevant.

 Methods of collection

-Personal information could be collected in a number of ways: in standard forms, through our website, via email or mobile apps, over the phone, in direct conversation with you, through a third person (such as a parent or guardian) or from nominated third parties.
-Photos and videos of children may be collected and used with the specific consent of families and/or carers.
-This is usually collected at our Campuses using cameras or tablets.
+Some of the ways in which we may collect your personal information, include: in our standard forms, through our website, via email or mobile apps, over the phone, in direct conversation with you, through a third person (such as a parent or guardian) or from nominated third parties (such as employment references).
+Photos and videos of children may also be collected and used with the specific consent of families and/or carers.
+These photos and videos are usually collected at our Campuses using cameras or tablets.

 We take all reasonable steps to protect personal information that we hold from unauthorised access, modification, misuse, loss and disclosure.
-The information may be stored in paper or electronic format (or both), at our Campuses and/or at our Head Office and/or in storage facilities that we own and operate ourselves, or that are owned and operated by our service providers.
+The information may be stored in paper or electronic format (or both), at our Campuses and/or at our Oac Support Office and/or in storage facilities that we own and operate ourselves, or that are owned and operated by our service providers.
 We may store, process or back-up your personal information on computer servers or storage facilities that are located within Australia and overseas including through third parties who provide services to our business.
 Oac has specific systems in place that are designed to maintain a high level of security over information that Oac holds, particularly around the management of medical records which are kept confidential and only made available to authorised persons.

-Oac will only disclose your personal information for the purpose it was collected or a reasonably expected or related secondary purpose or otherwise with your consent.
+Oac will only disclose your personal information for the purpose it was collected or a reasonably expected and related secondary purpose or otherwise with your consent.
 This may include a disclosure to third parties that provide services to our business and operations and organisations and contractors that assist us with the purposes for which we use your information.
-When we do we will take reasonable steps to ensure these service providers do not breach the Australian Privacy Principles.
+When we do, we will take reasonable steps to ensure these service providers do not breach the Australian Privacy Principles.
 These providers may be based overseas or use overseas infrastructure to perform services for us.
-For example, we may disclose your information to our service providers in the United States of America, United Kingdom, Germany, Holland and Sri Lanka.
+For example, we may disclose your information to our service providers in the United States of America, United Kingdom, India, the European Economic Area, Holland, and New Zealand.

-We may also be authorised or required by law under certain circumstances to disclose personal information we hold to child protection and/or family or community services agencies and to health authorities.
+We may also be authorised or required by law under certain circumstances to disclose personal information or sensitive information we hold to child protection and/or family or community services agencies and to health authorities.

 Access, correction and complaints

 If at any time you believe that our record of your personal information is incorrect, please let us know.
 We will take reasonable steps to correct any errors or omissions in your information so that it is accurate, complete and up to date.

 Only About Children Privacy Officer